New York Yankees, Tampa Bay Rays announce Wednesday night starting lineups

 - Tampa Bay RaysLiveTodayTomorrowvs--|

-The New York Yankees play the middle game of their three-game home series against the Tampa Bay Rays on Wednesday.
+The New York Yankees and Tampa Bay Rays play the rubber match of their three-game series Wednesday night down in Florida.

-First pitch is set for 7:05 p.m. at Yankee Stadium.
-The game will be broadcast on the YES Network in New York.
+First pitch is set for 7:10 p.m. at Tropicana Field.
+The game will be broadcast in New York on the YES Network.

 Here are the lineups announced by the teams on Wednesday afternoon: